 Creating the demo application

-We will quickly create a basic Nest.js application with a single endpoint that will be used to render a list of products.
-To keep things simple, we will create a mock list of products and return it as a response.
-To begin, stop the application from running on the terminal with CTRL + C and open the project in a code editor of your choice.
+You will quickly create a basic Nest.js application with a single endpoint that will be used to render a list of products.
+To keep things simple, you will create a mock list of products and return it as a response.
+To begin, stop the application from running on the terminal with CTRL + C and open the project in your code editor.
 Next, create a folder named mock within the src folder.
 Within it, create a file named products.mock.ts.
-Paste the following content into that file (src/mock/products.mock.ts):
+Paste this content into that file (src/mock/products.mock.ts):

 export const PRODUCTS = [